 She is fearful, ‘ afraid, the day-to-day tasks have been battles for her soul.
 Her body is not even counted.
 She works out of habit and she moves out of memory.
 Her body is numb with pain.
 She doesn’t feel a thing.
 She sits here waiting everyday, for just someone, someone to help her, ask her, give her and feel her sorrow with her.

 But no one arrives all day.
 The ones who do arrive the place with purpose of sleep.
 And she asks them politely, carefully and lovingly, more than love, out of fear of being let go.
-For this hour is the only hour of joy in the twenty-four hours of the day.
+For this hour is the only hour of joy from the twenty-four in s day.
 When another living soul is around her.
 And she is free to say what she has to, or so she thinks and doesn’t implement.
 Her fear of letting go holds her back of saying a word.
 Her conscience doesn’t even realize her fears which have been buried and embossed so deep.

 But she is thankful, for having her senses even though she has none.
 And out of memory of her habits, even though she had no real memories, she walks and talks.
 But fear has taken over her, the fear and fright that someday she might, be laying on these floors, covered in dust and dirt, and excreting in her pants, with not a soul to ask for a hand.
 Most days, she does this as a practice as she sits alone, in the eye of her mind she sees what could be worst and thanks her Lord for all the power she has left inside and is still able to use.
 For without it, she will be a dead body with a living breathing soul.
 Tired of her life, laying in a single place, day after day, waiting for none except the arms of death, imagining the warmth those arms will bring.
 And they will wrap around her cold, wrinkled, numb body.
 Tight enough, they will embrace her soul.
 Warm enough that she may be comforted.
 She will be relieved of this pain.
 And the ones who inflict will suffer again.
 With this thought she is able to breathe, those heavy painful dry breaths.
 She endures herself.
 And is always at the edge.